efirestone/hassle/docs/SensorsAndActuators.md

 Ok, let's have a deeper look at all the elements involved:

-#### desiredState
+#### state
-The desired state is the same type then the actual state in an actuator.
+The desired state is the same type as the actual state in an actuator.
-In this case, it's type is [SwitchableState](../src/commonMain/kotlin/com/codellyrandom/hassle/extending/DeviceStates.kt) and the state value is an enum [SwitchableValue](../src/commonMain/kotlin/com/codellyrandom/hassle/extending/StateValueTypes.kt) which has two
+In this example, its state type is `SwitchableState` and the state value is an enum [SwitchableValue](../src/commonMain/kotlin/com/codellyrandom/hassle/extending/StateValueTypes.kt) which has two
 options: ON and OFF.